Beloumi/Crypto-Eck/README.md

 This is as a collection of cryptographic stuff, which is yet not included into a library or an application like Peafactory.

+The package password_hashing is still a bit raw.
+It may perhaps be used in future to compare some password hashing schemes.
+Bcrypt and Battcrypt require Bouncy Castles lightweight Crypto API.

 Pomelo is a Password Hashing Scheme designed by Hongjun Wu.
 It was submitted to the Password Hashing Competition and became one of the nine finalists.
-This is version v1, there is a newer version v2, which will be published here soon.
+There is also a newer version v3, which will be published here soon.

+Battcrypt was designed by Steven Thomas and is also a finalist of the Password Hshing Comptition.
+This implementation does not contain the key derivation mode.
+It will be updated later.

+The latest Realease 1.52 of Bouncy Castle now contains a slightly modified version of this implementation of Bcrypt.
+It is only available here for comparison reasons.

 Blake2b  is a cryptographic hash function, designed by Jean-Philippe Aumasson, Samuel Neves, Zooko Wilcox-O'Hearn, and Christian Winnerlein.